ajerni/microagent/README.md

 - Create a new virtual environment: `python -m venv venv`
 - Activate the virtual environment with
-    - On a Mac: `source venv/bin/activate`
+    - On a Mac: `source venv/bin/activate` for deactivation use: `deactivate`
     - On a PC: `venv\Scripts\activate`
 - Run `pip install -r requirements.txt`
 - Create a file called `.env` in the project root directory and add any private API keys